 If you see “the site ahead contains malware” when you search for your site on Google, then you need to submit your site for review.

-Essentially, you need to let Google know that you have cleaned your site, and they should take a look and remove the malware warning.
+Essentially, you need to let Google know that you have cleaned your site, and they should take a look and remove malware warnings.
 You can do this using Google Search Console (formerly webmaster tools).

 Please follow the steps in our fix site ahead contains malware guide (use the 3rd step in the guide).